oscafrica/osf-website/README.md

 _Gatsby will perform an optimized production build, generating static HTML and per-route JavaScript code bundles._

-- Serve the production build locally
+- Serve the production build locally using the comand below:

 ```sh
 npm run serve